sanjar91/Fantastic-Four/Code Analysis.md

 - [mosquitto_passwd.c](https://github.com/eclipse/mosquitto/blob/master/src/mosquitto_passwd.c)
 - [logging.c](https://github.com/eclipse/mosquitto/blob/master/src/logging.c)

-Our manual code review did not turn up any areas of concern in these four files.

-**Additional inspection of security features of interest**

-From our previous security activities, we wanted to look further into the features associated with logging and authentication.

 ##### Logging of Admin Functions
 After completing the Assurance Cases and Data Flow Diagrams for this project, a major flaw was discovered that had to do with event logging, and what functions within the OSS were in the scope of that event logging.
 This major flaw specifically dealt with a utility that is separate from the internal broker, the mosquitto_passwd utility.
 This utility creates new users, deletes users, resets passwords, and supports batch commands to create and delete large groups of users.